-Eli Manning benched, Daniel Jones named Giants’ starting QB
+Giants bench Eli Manning, name Daniel Jones starting QB

 “Eli and I spoke this morning,” Shurmur said.
 “I told him that we are making a change and going with Daniel as the starter.
 I also talked to Daniel.
 Eli was obviously disappointed, as you would expect, but he said he would be what he has always been, a good teammate, and continue to prepare to help this team win games.
 Daniel understands the challenge at hand, and he will be ready to play on Sunday.”

-Manning completed 56 of 89 passes for 556 yards, two touchdowns and two interceptions for a passer rating of 78.7.
+In two games, Manning completed 56 of 89 passes for 556 yards, two touchdowns and two interceptions for a passer rating of 78.7.
 But the Giants have scored only four touchdowns, despite averaging 420 yards.

-Shurmur had said Monday he would address all areas this week and his goal was to win the next game.
+“Ultimately, this is a move that I felt was best for this team at this time,” said Shurmur, who is in his second season with the Giants.
+“I have said it since I got here, I am very fond of Eli.
+His work ethic, his preparation, his football intelligence.
+All those attributes are as good as I have ever seen in a player.
+And Eli worked as hard as you could ask of anybody to get ready for this season.
+This move is more about Daniel moving forward than about Eli.”

-Jones hit 29 of 34 passes for 416 yards, two touchdowns, no interceptions in the preseason.
+The question of when Jones would take over has been a constant topic since the Giants drafted him, and the issue gained momentum when the 22-year-old Duke product completed 29 of 34 passes for 416 yards, two touchdowns, no interceptions in the preseason.
 His 137.2 quarterback rating was the best in the league.

+The hint of an impending change surfaced Monday and a day later, Shurmur benched the man who has been the face of the organization for the past 15-plus years.

+Manning, who is playing in a team-record 16th season with the Giants, knew the change was a possibility.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL